usman-s-mahmood/dsa-project/README.md

 **Successor and Predecessor Finding:**

 Finding the successor (smallest key greater than the given key) or predecessor (largest key smaller than the given key) of a node in the AVL tree.

+---

+<h3>Main Function for driving ADT Code</h3>

+The main function is a menu driven  code that allows the user to test all the edge cases of  this ADT.
+An object of AVLTree class is made at initial and then the control is transfered to a while that will show user with the driver code and exit procedure